In this Guide

 Reference list entries contain all the information that someone needs to follow up your source.
 Reference lists in Chciago are arranged alphabetically by the primary author's surname.

 Reference list entries vary depending upon the format of the source of your information.
-See Reference Formats or All Examples for details on how to construct references for specific resources such as books, journals and web pages.
+See Reference List Entries or All Examples for details on how to construct references for specific resources such as books, journals and web pages.